m1entus/WCAlertView/README.md

 ## How To Use

-There is couple of predefined styles, you can use them, or write you own styles.
+There are a couple of predefined styles, you might use them instead of writing your own.

-WCAlertView support blocks.
+WCAlertView supports blocks.

-You can also set deafault appearance for all alert views:
+You might set default appearance for all WCAlertView's:

 ``` objective-c
 [WCAlertView setDefaultStyle:WCAlertViewStyleWhite];
 ```

-Set default appearnce block for all WCAlertViews inside AppDelegate (similar to UIAppearance proxy)
+Set default appearnce block for all WCAlertView's inside AppDelegate (similar to UIAppearance proxy)

 ``` objective-c
 [WCAlertView setDefaultCustomiaztonBlock:^(WCAlertView *alertView) {